 Recognizing its responsibility to District taxpayers, the District is managing an overall financial longterm plan for the District that includes regular review of opportunities to reduce General Obligation bond debt service.

 VII.
 Lessons Learned/Next Steps:

-• The attached documents are presented to the Board as a conference item.
-This item will come back to the Board on December 4, 2014, as an action on consent item.
+• The attached documents are presented to the Board as an action item.

 Refinance of the District's Series 2005 & 2007 Measure I General Obligation Bonds